 The groupset brand and the number of gears dictate the type of chain you need.
 In general, as the number of gears increases, the spacing between the cogs shrinks and so the chain becomes narrower as well.

-Because of this, you should only run a chain designed specifically for the number of cogs on your cassette — don’t use a 9-speed chain on a 10-speed drivetrain, or an 11-speed chain on a 12-speed drivetrain.
-Some chains are even directional, and need mounting in a specific orientation – check upon install.
+Because of this, you should only run a chain designed specifically for the number of cogs on your cassette – don’t use a 9-speed chain on a 10-speed drivetrain, or an 11-speed chain on a 12-speed drivetrain.
+Some chains are even directional and need mounting in a specific orientation, so check upon install.

 As previously mentioned, shift levers are used to operate a bicycle’s derailleurs.
 Shimano and SRAM use different designs, and while they all shift gears, they each have a particular way of doing it.

 While mechanically different, both SRAM and Shimano offer ‘trigger shifters’.
-This name is a bit misleading, as both companies have refined the lever ergonomics to shift both levers with the thumb, rather than also relying on the rider’s index or ‘trigger’ finger.
+This name is a bit misleading because both companies have refined the lever ergonomics to shift both levers with the thumb, rather than also relying on the rider’s index or ‘trigger’ finger.

-The benefit of this approach is that it allows a rider to shift while also keeping their index fingers on the brake levers.
+The benefit of this approach is that it allows a rider to shift while also keeping their index finger on the brake lever.

 SRAM offers two systems for its mechanical shifters, Trigger and Grip Shift.
 The trigger system is more common.
 Grip Shift functions like a throttle, twisting back and forth to shift.
 This system has lost popularity in recent years but still holds a loyal following in cross-country racing, since the system is very light and allows riders to shift across the cassette quickly.

-SRAM AXS introduced a new design with three buttons, two of which are operated by a paddle which rocks up or down.
-Shimano’s Di2 uses electronic switches too and both systems can be customised via the brands’ respective apps.
+SRAM AXS introduced a new design with three buttons, two of which are operated by a paddle that rocks up or down, with the third being a button on the back – the buttons’ operation is customisable in SRAM’s dedicated app.

-Di2 can for example make use of Shimano’s Synchroshift technology, which allows the rider to use a single shift lever to control the front and rear derailleurs.
-The system’s computer shifts into the optimal chainring and cassette to keep the rider’s cadence relatively constant.
+Di2 can, for example, make use of Shimano’s Synchro Shift technology, which allows the rider to use a single shift lever to control the front and rear derailleurs.
+The system’s computer shifts into the optimal chainring and cassette sprocket to keep the rider’s cadence relatively constant.